House of Hell

 House of Hell (House of Hades in the United States) is a single-player adventure gamebook written by Steve Jackson, illustrated by Tim Sell and originally published in 1984 by Puffin Books.
 It was later republished by Wizard Books in 2002.
 It forms part of Steve Jackson and Ian Livingstone's Fighting Fantasy series.
 It is the 10th in the series in the original Puffin series (ISBN 0-14-031831-3) and 7th in the modern Wizard series (ISBN 1-84046-417-8).
 A digital version was developed by Tin Man Games for Microsoft Windows, Mac, Linux, Android and iOS.

 Creation

 A short version of the adventure was first published in Warlock: The Fighting Fantasy Magazine.
 Originally 185 references, the adventure was modified and expanded to 400 references for the final title.

-The American edition of the book, published by Dell Laurel-Leaf, was re-titled House of Hades as the word 'Hell' can be considered a profanity in the United States.

 Rules

 As with titles such as Appointment with F.E.A.R. and Sword of the Samurai, House of Hell utilizes an additional game mechanic; in this instance, "Fear Points", which the player will occasionally accrue.
 If too many Fear Points are accumulated the story ends, as the character is literally scared to death.